billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 > Register a extra command to enhance the CLI of VuePress.
 The function will be called with a [CAC](https://github.com/cacjs/cac)'s instance as the first argument.

-VuePress leverages [CAC](https://github.com/cacjs/cac) to build its Command-line Interface.
-Before CAC parses the arguments, VuePress will check node version, register [core commands](https://v1.vuepress.vuejs.org/api/cli.html#command-line-interface) and handle unknown commands which is included your custom command.
+VP leverages [CAC](https://github.com/cacjs/cac) to build its Command-line Interface.
+Before CAC parses the arguments, VP will check node version, register [core commands](https://v1.vuepress.vuejs.org/api/cli.html#command-line-interface) and handle unknown commands which is included your custom command.

-Note that you have to tell VuePress where's your source files, e.g. `vuepress hello docs`.
-VuePress has to run all I've just mentioned [earlier](#prepare), otherwise it can't access `extendCli`.
+Note that you have to tell VP where's your source files, e.g. `vuepress hello docs`.
+VP has to run all I've just mentioned [earlier](#prepare), otherwise it can't access `extendCli`.

 ## Dev

 ### Create webpack config

-VuePress split out webpack config into three files: base, client and server.
+VP split out webpack config into three files: base, client and server.
 Kind of similar to what [Vue SSR Guide suggest](https://ssr.vuejs.org/guide/build-config.html#build-configuration).
 It'll invoke the function to create base config no matter it's creating client or server config.

 We only need to care client config in this section:
 ![VuePress dev progress](@assets/vuepress/dev-progress.png)